getstackhead/stackhead/Documentation/introduction/project-definition.md

 {% hint style="warning" %}
 Make sure to define the different _external\_port_ within one project definition, so that each port is only used once!
 {% endhint %}

+#### proxy_websocket_locations

+If your service provides WebSocket endpoint, set them here as those need to be proxied with special parameters.

+{% hint style="warning" %}
+Please do not set `/` or `/.well-known/acme-challenge` as WebSocket locations.
+{% endhint %}

 ### domains.\*.security